phroph/magicsim/README.md

 How to analyze (say if you have run sims and want to adjust weights): `node analyze.js`

-Note: You must have 7zip and Node.js installed and in your PATH (see StackOverflow/Google for more information) for this tool to properly work.
-If you do not have 7zip in your PATH, you will most likely see the error "undefined" when running node run.js.
+Note: You must have Node.js installed and in your PATH (see StackOverflow/Google for more information) in order to run this tool.

 **Tests:**